tychurch01/PythonMacro/README.md

-Python macro designed to use active processors only with mouse and keyboard control
+Python macro designed to use with mouse and keyboard control

+when target process is no longer in focus macro will stop